DaniElectra/3DSTTool/README.md

 Credits to:

 - The [3DS Apps Revival Team](https://discord.gg/2nCGTHSV9e) for making the initial investigation about the inner workings of Nintendo Anime Channel.
-- [gdkchan](https://github.com/gdkchan) and the [Ohana3DS-Rebirth](https://github.com/gdkchan/Ohana3DS-Rebirth) project for some code regarding the RGBA8 color format.
+- [gdkchan](https://github.com/gdkchan) and the [Ohana3DS-Rebirth](https://github.com/gdkchan/Ohana3DS-Rebirth) project for some code regarding the various color formats.